 When a viewer follows you during your livestream, you will see a notification in the chat.
 Make sure to thank new followers and encourage others to do the same if they haven’t already.
 Remind viewers that followers are eligible to get notified from the Amazon mobile shopping app when you go live.

 Broadcasting Your First Livestream

-There are many different broadcast software options available for streaming video.
+There are many different broadcast software options available for livestreaming ecommerce video.
 Amazon recommends the following settings when setting-up a livestream.

 - Video Resolution: 1280×720